Sumboard

 Security built-in means your compliance team reviews the platform once, approves it once, and trusts it across all deployments.
 Security bolted on means constant re-reviews, edge case discoveries, and deployment delays when new requirements emerge.

 Security determines whether your embedded analytics succeed or fail.
-Fast deployment, beautiful dashboards, and cost savings all depend on a foundation of enterprise-grade security that works automatically, integrates seamlessly with your existing systems, and scales without introducing complexity.
+Fast deployment, beautiful dashboards, and cost savings all depend on a foundation of strong security that works automatically, integrates cleanly with your existing systems, and scales without introducing complexity.

 Ready to launch customer-facing analytics?